-Who doesn’t love an easy to make pie?
-This recipe is made simply with strawberry jello, cornstarch, sugar, and fresh strawberries.
-You can use your favorite pie crust recipe, or you may want to purchase a refrigerated pie crust.
+Who doesn’t love a straightforward but delicious pie?
+This easy strawberry pie recipe is made simply with easy-to-find everyday ingredients like strawberry jello, cornstarch, sugar, and fresh strawberries.
+You can use your favorite pie crust recipe, or you can opt for a store-bought, refrigerated pie crust instead.

 Strawberry pie with Jello is easy to make!